-- 1. Data collection started by greeting the patients, introducing self, and explaining the study aim for the subjects who fulfilled the inclusion criteria. - 2.
-Prior to starting medication adherence practices sessions, the researchers employed the three study instruments to collect the necessary information on patients'
+- 1.Data collection started by greeting the patients, introducing self, and explaining the study aim for the subjects who fulfilled the inclusion criteria. - 2.Prior to starting medication adherence practices sessions, the researchers employed the three study instruments to collect the necessary information on patients' sociodemographic and clinical data, level of medication adherence, and OoL evaluation. - 3.The researchers interviewed the study subjects individually during the first visit to take initial assessment (pre-test). - 4.After that, the researchers tailored approaches encouraging the study subjects for complying with medication adherence practices.
+Thus, the following measures were planned by the researchers to achieve the study's goal: - Conducting researchers-patients individualized face-to-face simple language discussions engaging the clinic's health team members; as possible, to explain the seriousness of their condition, and medication non-adherence risks, in addition, to fortifying lifestyle modifications, manage patients' fears and concerns and clarify the positive effects of medication adherence practices.

-- sociodemographic and clinical data, level of medication adherence, and QoL evaluation. - 3.
-The researchers interviewed the study subjects individually during the first visit to take initial assessment (pre-test). - 4.
-After that, the researchers tailored approaches encouraging the study subjects for complying with medication adherence practices.
-Thus, the following measures were planned by the researchers to achieve the study's goal: - Conducting researchers-patients individualized face-to-face simple language discussions engaging the clinic's health team members; as possible, to explain the seriousness of their condition, and medication non-adherence risks, in addition. to fortifying lifestyle modifications, manage patients' fears and concerns and clarify the positive effects of medication adherence practices. - Moreover; the researchers distributed written simplified "Image-based" instructional colored pamphlets; which was developed by the researchers supplementary as a home message for the newly treated HCV patients.
+Moreover; the researchers distributed written simplified "Image-based" instructional colored pamphlets; which was developed by the researchers supplementary as a home message for the newly treated HCV patients.

-The pamphlet included: HCV definition, causes, prevention, mode of transmission, and complications.
-Moreover, contained medication-related information regarding prescribed treatments pharmaceutical preparations/administration, dosage, and side effects.
-Likewise, it clarified the positive effects of adherence, and adverse effect of nonadherence.
-Additionally, to the advised safety measures enforcing medication adherence, i.e., explaining the HCV treatment regimen and its benefits, ensuring access to Hepatology clinic providers by providing patients with the researchers' phone number, alternatives for reducing medication adherence barriers, explaining the reason for avoiding the cessation of prescribed medication even when symptom relief occurs, and enforcing the avoidance of domestic utensils etc.
+pamphlet included: HCV The definition, causes, prevention, mode of transmission. complications. and Moreover, it contained medicationrelated information regarding prescribed treatments pharmaceutical preparations/administration, dosage. and side effect.
+Also it included the positive effects ofmedication adherence, adverse effect of nonadherence. and the recommended measures enforcing patients medication adherence.